decentralized-identity/sidetree/docs/protocol.md

 > - The cryptographic mechanism here is to prove knowledge of the recovery secret key corresponding to the recovery public key associated with the latest version of the DID, without revealing the secret key.
 This is achieved by sending Signature on the RecoveryPatch.
 Note that the recovery patch must contain a fresh recovery public key.
 It is crucial to not release the recovery secret key, or to sign any predetermined message to prove its knowledge, a i.e., to have a non-replayable recovery mechanism.
 Otherwise, the system is exposed to man-in-the-middle vulnerability, where a malicious party can replace the new recovery public key in the recovery patch with her his own public key.
 > - The recovery key of a DID can only be rotated through a recover op.
 If the primary secret key is lost or compromised, the owner can change it to a new pair through Recover op.
 If the owner loses the recovery key, but still has access to her primary key, she can invoke the Delete op to delete her DID.
 However, if the owner’s recovery key gets compromised, then she loses complete control of her DID.

-## Proofing a Sidetree Node

-The signature of the Prove operation is the following:

-*Prove (VersionURL) -> ProofObject*

-This call generates a proof object for a particular version of a DID document.
-The proof object contains the following information:

- 1. The sequence of all signed (patch, previous version) pairs (the parameters of the update call) followed by the initial patch that provides the signed lineage of version of the DID document referenced by the input version URL.
-The signature is verifiable by the public key embedded in the initial patch.

-2. The sequence of Merkle proofs and relevant bitcoin block (references) that establish that these patches are embedded in the blockchain.

-One subtlety relating to the second component of the proof object is that a malicious Sidetree node can install an invalid operation in the underlying blockchain and generate a proof object for that operation.
-Other Sidetree nodes would reject the operation but the verifier cannot determine the invalidity without scanning the entire range of blocks referenced in the proof object.

-## Version Navigation

-They all have signatures *(VersionURL->VersionURL)*  and can be used to navigate the sequence of versions of a DID Document.
-Examples:

-- First(verURL) returns the first URL, i.e., the DID of the document identified by verURL.
-- Last(did) returns the version URL of the current (latest) version of the DID Document corresponding to did.

-## Lookup

-The lookup operation has the signature:

-*Lookup (VersionURL) -> DIDDoc*

-It returns the DID Document identified by a specific (possibly historical) version.
-The implementation of Resolve(did) operation is then simply Lookup(Last(did)).

-# IPFS Interfacing

-IPFS is a global peer-to-peer Merkle DAG _content addressable_ file system.
-The Sidetree Entity protocol discussed so far uses it as a black box to store Sidetree operations.
-Any stored information can be retrieved from the IPFS network using the hash of the content.
-IPFS running node exposes HTTP REST API ([https://ipfs.io/docs/api/](https://ipfs.io/docs/api/)) to interact with the underlying IPFS system.

-Microsoft will have to run its own IPFS nodes to ensure sufficient replication of Sidetree blocks stored on IPFS.
-One potential solution is to use the pinning feature provided by IPFS, but how do ensure sufficient replication without requiring Sidetree nodes to interact with other nodes is an open question for investigation.

 # Security and Functionality Guarantees